Here are the best picks for Texas winter camping essentials in 2021.

 If the ground is already cold the last thing you want to do is sleep on it.
 A mattress pad will elevate your bag and create an additional layer for comfort.
 If you prefer to sleep with a pillow, NEMO makes fantastic products to rest your head.

 Dress for temps

 Winter clothing is engineered to trap in body warm and breathe when necessary

-In Texas it’s tricky during the winter time.
+In Texas, it’s tricky during the wintertime.
 If you have the space it’s a good idea to just pack a few extra goodies to help stay warm while you’re sleeping.
 But good items need to be packable as well.
-Look for items that will smush down to save space, but able to keep you warm.
-Primaloft is a great material for warmth without the weight.
+Look for items that will smush down to save space, but are able to keep you warm.
+Primaloft is a great material for warmth without weight.

 Good gloves, a good light-weight jacket, and jogger pants are a good start.
 If it gets really cold I’ve slept with my jacket on, and I’ll definitely use a thinner jogger pant as a base layer while sleeping for sure.

 You also want to think about where you’re heading, and the change in temperature throughout the day.
 Layering looks will provide optimum comfort, but allow for adapting to various changes from hot to cold or vice versa.